jidapaaa123/CS1810-final-project-jidapaaa123/README.md

 ### 2) Week of 4/13
 > 2.1) Page 2: user can create an "instance" of a recipe draft.
 A unique ID is generated for it.
 > 2.2) Page 2: user may click on a recipe draft card to edit its contents
 > 2.3) Page 2: user may "finish" the draft once all requirements are met.
+User may delete the draft.
 Once finished, the **full recipe page** turns into the non-Pending version, and that recipe gets sent to the **Recipes Collection** (in memory, it won't render there yet unless searched).
 > 2.4) Recipe cards have the same design for both Pending and Complete.
 > 2.5) Page 4: render recipes from external API according to user input
-> 2.6) Page 4: user can "send to **Pending Recipes**" a recipe
+> 2.6) Page 4: user can "send to **Recipes Collection**" a recipe
 ### 3) Week of 4/20
 > 3.1) Page 3: filters recipes based on input.
 Has pagination.
 User may enter a page number to skip to
 > 3.2) Page 3: can send a recipe back to the **Pending Recipes** (for editing/removing)